huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Three
 - [ ] Eleven

-#### In “The 12 Days of Christmas”, which of the following gifts is given the latest?
+#### In "The 12 Days of Christmas", which of the following gifts is given the latest?

 - [x] Five gold rings
 - [ ] A partridge in a pear tree
 - [ ] Two turtle doves

-#### In the book “Madeline”, what medical emergency does the main character go through?
+#### In the book "Madeline", what medical emergency does the main character go through?

 - [x] Appendicitis
-- [ ] Coal Miner’s Lung
+- [ ] Coal Miner's Lung
 - [ ] Brian Cloud

 #### A 2023 Tik Tok trend touted the laxative properties of which exotic fruit?